jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Like I said, there's nothing we can do to stop this fork.
 Theres 25 billion dollars in the hack, and there's only 4 billion L1 assets locked in the bridge.
-The fork is happening.
+Most of that 4 billion is safe.
+It's just the portion in these pools that is at risk.
+This fork is happening.
 If I were a liquidity provider, I would exit these pools as quickly as possible.</p>
 </div>

 <div class="dialogue right">